bevy-cheatbook/bevy-cheatbook/src/contributing.md

 ## Bevy version

-Content written for the current Bevy release, is accepted for the `main` branch of the book.
+Content must be written only for the current latest release of Bevy.

-Content written for new developments in Bevy's main branch, is accepted for the `next` branch of the book, in preparation for the next upcoming Bevy release.

 ## Style Guidelines